 Best Budget Arts and Crafts Supplies For Kids

 When it comes to what craft supplies you should have available, it’s easy to get overwhelmed or carried away (I flip-flop between both).
 There’s just so much to choose from.

-We have our fair share of pop sticks, pipe cleaners, pom poms and googly eyes, but my kids rarely use these and if they do, it requires a lot of my direction and input (outcome based craft).
+We have our fair share of pop sticks, pipe cleaners, pom-poms but my kids rarely use these and if they do, it requires a lot of my direction and input (outcome-based craft).

 And the great thing is, you don’t have to spend a whole lot of money.
 In fact, you probably have a lot of these things already.